 Conscious Connection: What would be your advice for our readers also looking to be successful pursuing their dreams?

 Jamie Anderson: Manifest your destiny!
-Be positive, don’t let the tough times bring you down!
-We all have challenges in life and it’s what makes us who we are!
-Be happy, do you and do what you love, you’ll be successful regardless – our thoughts are powerful!
-Be mindful of what you think.
+Be positive, don’t let the tough times bring you down.
+We all have challenges in life and it’s what makes us who we are.
+Be happy, do you and do what you love, you’ll be successful regardless.
+Our thoughts are powerful so be mindful of what you think.
 What you believe you will achieve!